 Is there a difference between prayer and supplication in the Bible?
-YES THERE IS A DIFFERENCE!
+Yes, there certainly is a difference!
 This is the page, where those differences between the two will come to light as we take a close look at scripture.

 These two terms seem to be peppered throughout the Old Testament and the New.
-We often hear about prayer and supplication being used together by preachers or maybe in Christian books, and because of that, it may be possible, that many of us may have been using these terms as synonymous.
+We often hear about prayer and supplication being used together by preachers or maybe in Christian books.
+Because of this, it may be possible that many of us may have been using these terms synonymously.

 But in this verse, prayers for who?
 The saints.
 Actually, for all saints.
 Not just those who we know and associate ourselves with, but ALL of the saints.